yamangeldi/PortfolioProjects/README.md

-# Portfolio Projects: Python and SQL
+# Portfolio Projects: Python, SQL, Power BI and Tableau

 Welcome to my portfolio repository!
 This space showcases my data analysis and problem-solving projects using **Python** and **SQL**.
 Each project highlights various techniques and tools I have applied to gain insights, automate workflows, and manipulate data effectively.